xherin1999/noetia/noetia-whitepaper-v0.1-beta28.md

 Noetia does not attack the weak; it simply **declines to artificially sustain** unwitnessed structures (those lacking explicit binding paths) against the pull of entropy.
 If a mind fails to `bind` or maintain any binding-capable interface, the system does not generate hidden obligations on its behalf; it becomes **non-participating** relative to the contract graph (a “measure-zero” participant in the coordination layer).
 Therefore, Noetia filters not for **Biology** (who is born human), but for **Interface** (who holds the keys).
 It is a system where a Cyborg-Dog with a TEE interface is a **Contract-Subject** (for contract-typing at the interface), and an un-keyed Human is Environment (for kernel purposes).
- This is the **Honest Cruelty** of the protocol: *contract-subject status* is not assumed; it is derived from witnessable capability at the interface.
+ This is the **Honest Indifference** of the protocol: *contract-subject status* is not assumed; it is derived from witnessable capability at the interface.
 This is a type-soundness rule, not a moral ranking of worth.

 ### 8.2 Traceable Failure (Debuggability)
 Critics argue that Noetia replaces "slavery to the state" with "slavery to the contract," disadvantaging those with lower cognitive bandwidth.
 This misses the crucial distinction between **Opaque Tyranny** and **Transparent Consequences**.
 In legacy systems, misery is often **undebuggable**: inflation, corruption, and hidden taxes erode life without a clear causal address.
 The subject suffers without knowing whom to blame or how to adapt.
 In Noetia, misery is **witness-traceable**.
 If a mind reaches a ruinous state, there exists a specific hash chain of bindings that caused it.
 - **Legacy:** "I am poor because the system is rigged."
 (Unsolvable)
-- **Noetia:** "I am poor because I signed Template_X at block_N."
+- **Noetia:** "I am insolvent because I signed Template_X at block_N."
 (Solvable/Learnable)
 Noetia does not promise the absence of pain; it promises the **Integrity of Causality**.
 It grants minds the dignity of owning their errors, which is the necessary prerequisite for evolution.
 We prefer **traceable failure**—which offers a path to correction—over **comfortable obscurity**.

 ### 8.3 Antifragility and collapse directions